 Check Price - Sage Appliances

-At RRP it’s basically under £1200 which is only slightly more than you’ll pay for the Oscar II, and you can get it even cheaper if you find an offer or have a discount code.
+At RRP it’s just under £1200 which is only slightly more than you’ll pay for the Oscar II, and you can get it even cheaper if you find an offer or have a discount code.

 - 2.5L water tank